cimendes/metagenomic-assembler-comparison/README.md

 The *de novo* assembly is one of the key processesses when analysing (meta)genomic data as, in theory, it allows the re-build of complete genomes from a pool of raw sequence.
-To assess the performance and limitations of currently available de novo assembly algorithms, we propose a benchmarking of **currently available and recently mantained** *de novo* assembly tools, both traditional and dedicated for metagenomic data.
+To assess the performance and limitations of currently available de novo assembly algorithms, we propose a benchmarking of **currently available and recently maintained** *de novo* assembly tools, both traditional and dedicated for metagenomic data.